dart-lang/site-www/src/_guides/language/effective-dart/design.md

     }
     {% endprettify %}

-    (We call this "downwards inference" because we think of the code as a tree and the initializer expression is a subtree of the larger declaration tree.)
+    (We call this *downwards inference* because we think of the code as a tree, and the initializer expression is a subtree of the larger declaration tree.)

 *   You can annotate the generic invocation expression in the initializer, which